Qihoo360/doraemon/README.md

 ## Architecture

-The whole system adopts the separation of front and back ends, in which the front end uses React for data interaction and display.The backend uses the **[Beego](https://beego.me)** framework for data interface processing and data for MySQL storage.
+The whole system adopts the separation of front and back ends,in which the front end uses React for data interaction and display.
+The backend uses the **[Beego](https://beego.me)** framework for data interface processing and data for MySQL storage.

 ![Architecture](docs/images/Architecture.png)